lukepolo/laracart/readme.md

 ```

 ## Instances
 Instances is a way that we can use multiple carts within the same session.
-By using:
+Each following request reuse the last instance of the cart set

 ```php
     LaraCart::setInstance('yourInstanceName');
 ```
-Will switch to that instance of the cart.
-Each following request reuse the last instance of the cart set

 ## Exceptions
 LaraCart packages can throw the following exceptions: